Name806/RICE/README.md

 # RICE
 RICE is the Rust Intelligent Chess Engine.
 The goal of this project is to create a fast chess engine by using efficient data structures and search algorithms, while being readable and maintainable.
+Currently, RICE is in its early stages of development, and is limited to generating valid moves and choosing a move without thinking.
+This was done using Bitboards and Move encoding to optimize memory usage.

 ## Installation
  * clone the project ``` git clone https://github.com/Name806/RICE <file_name> ```